ettoremodina/LifeImage/.github/instructions/CopilotInstructions.instructions.md

    - always provide a requirements.txt file for Python projects and keep it updated with the necessary dependencies.
    - use init files
    - always parallelize tasks where appropriate to improve performance, simulations and neural network training.
+   - ask clarifying questions if the requirements are ambiguous or if you are in doubt of which approach to take.